jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `module` attribute of the `custom-realm` resource of the `elytron` subsystem
 Can you get the module attribute of the myCustomRealm custom-realm resource of the elytron subsystem ?
 Can you get the module attribute of the myCustomRealm custom realm resource of the elytron subsystem ?
+## syntax of the operation to get the `bean-validation` subsystem
+Can you get the bean-validation subsystem?
+Can you get the bean-validation?
+Can you retrieve all the attributes of the bean-validation subsystem?
+## syntax of the operation to get the `ee-security` subsystem
+Can you get the ee-security subsystem?
+Can you get the ee-security?
+Can you retrieve all the attributes of the ee-security subsystem?
+## syntax of the operation to get the `microprofile-fault-tolerance-smallrye` subsystem
+Can you get the microprofile-fault-tolerance-smallrye subsystem?
+Can you get the microprofile-fault-tolerance-smallrye?
+Can you retrieve all the attributes of the microprofile-fault-tolerance-smallrye subsystem?
+## syntax of the operation to get the `jsf` subsystem
+Can you get the jsf subsystem?
+Can you get the jsf?
+Can you retrieve all the attributes of the jsf subsystem?
 ## syntax of the operation to get the `default-jsf-impl-slot` attribute of the `jsf` subsystem
 Can you get the default-jsf-impl-slot attribute of the jsf subsystem?
 Can you get the default jsf impl slot attribute of the jsf subsystem?
 ## syntax of the operation to get the `disallow-doctype-decl` attribute of the `jsf` subsystem
 Can you get the disallow-doctype-decl attribute of the jsf subsystem?
 Can you get the disallow doctype decl attribute of the jsf subsystem?
+## syntax of the operation to get the `microprofile-openapi-smallrye` subsystem
+Can you get the microprofile-openapi-smallrye subsystem?
+Can you get the microprofile-openapi-smallrye?
+Can you retrieve all the attributes of the microprofile-openapi-smallrye subsystem?
+## syntax of the operation to get the `microprofile-reactive-streams-operators-smallrye` subsystem
+Can you get the microprofile-reactive-streams-operators-smallrye subsystem?
+Can you get the microprofile-reactive-streams-operators-smallrye?
+Can you retrieve all the attributes of the microprofile-reactive-streams-operators-smallrye subsystem?
+## syntax of the operation to get the `microprofile-opentracing-smallrye` subsystem
+Can you get the microprofile-opentracing-smallrye subsystem?
+Can you get the microprofile-opentracing-smallrye?
+Can you retrieve all the attributes of the microprofile-opentracing-smallrye subsystem?
 ## syntax of the operation to get the `default-tracer` attribute of the `microprofile-opentracing-smallrye` subsystem
 Can you get the default-tracer attribute of the microprofile-opentracing-smallrye subsystem?
 Can you get the default tracer attribute of the microprofile opentracing smallrye subsystem?